gamingphil/late-tracker/README.md

 # Late Tracker

-A daily betting app my friend group.
+A daily betting app for my friend group.
 Every morning everyone predicts whether a specific friend will arrive late.
 The admin records the actual result, scores are tallied, and a leaderboard tracks who predicts best over time.

 Built with plain HTML/JS on the frontend and a Cloudflare Worker as the backend, with JSONBin as the data store.